 Option 1: Data stored in a workspace data table

 If your primary data or metadata are organized in a data table, you will first need to bring it into the storage for the VM running your notebook (i.e. Cloud Environment Persistent Disk).
 This notebook first installs additional libraries and packages you need.
-Then it brings in phenotypic data from the sample table to the Cloud Environment PD so you can generate some plots.
+Then it brings in phenotypic data from the subject table to the Cloud Environment PD so you can generate some plots.

 Option 2: Data in workspace storage (Google bucket)